USEPA/sensortoolkit/README.md

 ***The following installation guide is pulled from the HTML formatted documentation packaged alongside `sensortoolkit`.
 Once the repository has been downloaded, users are strongly recommended to follow the remainder of the documentation via the HTML documentation.
-The HTML documentation contain greater detail about implementing the `sensortoolkit` library, detailed API documentation, as well as formatted tips, notes, and recommendations for using the library.***
+The HTML documentation contains greater detail regarding the implementation of the `sensortoolkit` library, including a quick start guide, detailed API documentation, formatted tips, notes, and general recommendations for using the library.***

 To open the included HTML documentation, open a command line interface and ensure that the current working directory is the folder location where the repository was downloaded.
 Next, type the following command and hit enter: